Tom Clancy's Rainbow Six Mobile

-Tom Clancy's Rainbow Six Mobile is an upcoming tactical shooter video game developed and published by Ubisoft.
+Tom Clancy's Rainbow Six Mobile is a free-to-play tactical shooter video game developed by Ubisoft Montreal and published by Ubisoft.

-It was announced in April 2022.
+The game was announced on April 5, 2022.
 It closed its beta launch in September 2022.
-Currently, the beta version is available in Canada, Mexico, France, Chile and Colombia.
+In 2023, the beta version was made available in Canada, Mexico, France, Chile and Colombia.
 In July 2024, Ubisoft delayed the game to April 2025 at the earliest.
+The game was released in Latin America on July 16, 2025.
+It was released internationally on February 23, 2026.